Arthur-K-99/szurubooru-grabber-script/README.md

 ## Warnings
 * The script doesn't automatically delete the images after they are saved so keep that in mind.
+* Used tag categories should already exist (To be done)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)